novaminds/magento2_custom_attribute_tab/README.md

 Note:
-if you don't set a value for the tap it doesn't show up in product page (frontend).
+_if you don't set a value for the tap it doesn't show up in product page (frontend).
+_module namespace directory must be NovaMinds.

 Installation: